Bahala Na Gang: The 1960s

 The gang continued to gain notoriety decades after the deaths of the original founders.
 In the 1960s, the gang eventually made their homes and territories in prisons throughout the Philippines, including New Bilibid Prison and the Bureau of Corrections.
 July 10, 1961, saw the highly-documented murder of Bahala Na Gang member, Roberto Monreal, who was forced to fight to a last stand after being cornered in the Manila City Jail by criminals Ramon Narciso y Contreras, Elias Gloria y Bernardino, Francisco Celso y Garcia and Rufino Peña y Guevarra.

 It was in this decade where notorious BNG member Arturo Forcuna (aka Boy Golden) gained infamy.
 Forcuna was only forced to be inducted into the gang in desperation to survive the violence inside the Manila City Jail.
-In the 1960s, he became infamous for his numerous altercation with rival gangs such as the Sige-Sige Gang, at one point even surviving a beating with makeshift weapons from numerous members of the latter.
+In the 1960s, he became infamous for his numerous altercations with rival gangs such as the Sige-Sige Gang, at one point even surviving a beating with makeshift weapons from numerous members of the latter.
 At this time, the Bahala Na Gang's culture of violence became more widely recorded by law enforcement and journalists.
 Franklin G. Ashburn in his research book entitled Some Recent Inquiries into the Structure-Function of Conflict Gangs in Manila City Jail described the gang:

 The literal translation of the title of this gang ("come what may") is an indication of its orientation.
 Of the four gangs, the Bahala Nas seemed to be the ones with the least organization and bound by the fewest rules, other than that of loyalty.
 Almost "psychopathic" in orientation, these gang members constantly referred to "thrill killings" or raiding rivals just for "the hell of it."
 The conflict extends beyond the limits of the rival gangs and violence may be directed toward the nearest person, whoever he might be.
 No explanation could be given for this behavior except that "life was hopeless" and that it really did not matter what one did if "fate" was against you.
 The Philippine value of "fatalism" was nowhere more apparent in the jail than with the Bahala Na members interviewed.